-- A. Mutual Time must be reciprocated equally between two (2) employees.
-If an employee requests an exchange of time from another employee, the time shall be reciprocated in full within one (1) year of the original exchange of time request. - A.B.
-Exchangeing of Kelly Days is only permitted if the exchange is completed in the same working period. - C. Employees shall not owe more of the maximum allowed time of 240 hours at any given time. - D. B. Although it is strongly encouraged to exchange time with employees of the same rank, an employee may exchange time with employees of one rank higher or lower than the requesting /receiving employee if the employee can fulfill all the duties in full of the requesting/receiving employee as scheduled at the time of the request.
+- A. Exchange of Kelly Days is only permitted if the exchange is completed in the same working period. - B. Although it is strongly encouraged to exchange time with employees of the same rank, an employee may exchange time with employees of one rank higher or lower than the requesting /receiving employee if the employee can fulfill all the duties in full of the requesting/receiving employee as scheduled at the time of the request.
 At no time shall an exchange of time be approved for more than one rank higher or lower than a requesting/receiving employee.
 Rank is defined as Firefighter, Driver/Engineer, Captain and Battalion Chief.
-The only exception to this is Kelly Day mutual exchanges.
-When this occurs, employees are not subject to the one rank higher or lower rule.
+Single-certification paramedics/EMTs may only exchange time with other single certification paramedics/EMTs. - C. Employees that have requested or agreed to a mutual exchange of time that has been approved by the Staffing Battalion Chief shall be responsible for reporting to duty at the agreed upon time and date.

-- a.
-C. Single-certification paramedics/EMTs may only exchange time with other single certification paramedics/EMTs. - C. D. Employees that have requested or agreed to a mutual exchange of time that has been approved by the Staffing Battalion Chief shall be responsible for reporting to duty at the agreed upon time and date. - D. E. Battalion Chiefs shall be restricted to mutual exchange of time with other Battalion Chiefs or Captain/ride-up Battalion Chiefs when the Captain/ride-up Battalion Chief is working in the Battalion Chief capacity. - E. It is the expectation that officers lead, manage, and train their crews which requires a higher need of their presence on their duty shift.
+- D. Battalion Chiefs shall be restricted to mutual exchange of time with other Battalion Chiefs or Captain/ride-up Battalion Chiefs when the Captain/ride-up Battalion Chief is working in the Battalion Chief capacity. - E. It is the expectation that officers lead, manage, and train their crews which requires a higher need of their presence on their duty shift.
 As such, it is expected that barring long term leave demands such as military leave, workers comp, or sick leave for significant medical issues, officers should refrain from excessive use of mutual exchange of time that comprises the ability to adequately lead, manage and train their crews.
 Mutual exchanges will be denied and/or the privileges suspended if warranted based on a case-by-case quarterly review by the Division Chief of Operations.